lvh/lvh.github.com/source/_posts/2014-03-10-optimization-problems-and-pycon-financial-aid.markdown

 grant.

 Unfortunately, finding this solution isn't the end of the story.
 It rarely survives the clash with reality.
-All sorts of things affect it: people will drastically change their room dates.
-People's visas get denied.
-All sorts of unforseeable circumstances mean that the exact room pairing that the algorithm produced has already had to be heavily modified, and it will continue to be until PyCon is over.
+Many complex factors affect
-Unfortunately, I don't think that's a problem I can fix in a few lines of Clojure.
+it: people will drastically change their room dates, people's visas get denied, et cetera.
+All sorts of unforseeable circumstances have lead to changes to the answer the algorithm originally produced.
+I don't expect that to changeu ntil PyCon is over; unfortunately, I also don't think that's a problem I can fix in a few lines of Clojure.

 ## Grant allocation